gmkohler/HoundCloud/README.md

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+Before building out the front end, I will begin by setting up the JSON APIs for Songs.

 [Details][phase-one]

-### Phase 2: Flux Architecture and (2.5 days)
+### Phase 2: Flux Architecture for songs and user 'show' page (2.5 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+After the basic Flux architecture has been set up, a Song store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+This phase will include finding a library with which I can manage the uploading and accessing of mp3s.

+This phase will include creating a song form, which will also allow the user to name their songs.
+Users can also edit their songs.

+Once this is done, I will create React views for the Songs `Index` and `IndexItem` for the user.
+At the end of Phase 2, users can search for and view other user pages and can see their activity feeds (i.e., the songs they have uploaded).
 Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Playback and further seeding (1.5 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 will concern establishing a queue for playback.
+The playback queue will be 'navbar'-esque in that it will always be rendered while the user navigates the app.
+Users can click on a song and the rest of the songs in the current feed will be added to the playback queue.

+I will create a few more user and songs so that I am ready to work on phase 4.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Subscription feed: populating the landing page (1 day)

-Using quill.js, allow for complex styling of notes.
+Phase 4 allows the user to subscribe to other users.
+This will include updating the flux architecture so that the SongStore can fetch all songs for the current user's subscription feed (i.e., the union of other users' activity feeds, organized chronologically).

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Beautify (1.5 days)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Over the weekend I will work on CSS for all that has been done thus far.
+This will involve heavy apeing (gorilla-ing?) of the soundcloud aesthetic, including coloring and transitions.
+Hopefully I can also get the "waveform" type look on the views for the songs.

 [Details][phase-five]

+### Phase 6: Likes, Tags, and Collections (2 days)

+Users can like songs.
+Liked songs will show up in the user's activity feed.
+Users can tag their songs.
+Both the upload and the edit views will allow for this feature.
+Users will be able to create new tags.

+Additionally, collections will be established.
+Collections is a view that includes indexes for each of liked songs, followed users, and songs that the user has uploaded.
+A Tags index may also be implemented, in which a specified TagsIndexItem links to a 'show all' view for all taggings belonging to said tag.

+[Details][phase-six]
+### Phase 7: Comments (1 day)

+Users can comment on songs.
+The comment form will be a child of an IndexItem component (i.e., of one song in a feed) and will be rendered along the "time axis" of the song at the point in which it was commented.
+Mouseover will display the whole comment, otherwise it will be displayed with the user's avatar.

+[Details][phase-seven]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 8: Re-beautify (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Work on CSS again for the entire product [Details][phase-eight]

 ### Bonus Features (TBD)
-- [ ] Repost songs from other users
+- [ ] Creating playlists, establishing polymorphism for "likeables", "taggables" with respect to both playlists and songs.
 - [ ] Suggested Users/Songs navbar on the side of show pages
-- [ ] Allow comments on songs
 - [ ] Download songs
-- [ ] User can manage queue of songs (e.g., splicing after the current song and dragging songs around within the queue)
+- [ ] User can manage playback queue (e.g., splicing after the current song and dragging songs around within the queue)
 - [ ] Playback audio manipulation (e.g., equalizer)
 - [ ] Multi-staged feed retrieval to achieve quicker initial page load